 GPU Coder Interface for Deep Learning Libraries support package (required for deep learning).

 NVIDIA TensorRT – high performance deep learning inference optimizer and run-time library.

-For information on the version numbers for the compiler tools and libraries, see Installing Prerequisite Products.
-For information on setting up the environment variables on the host development computer, see Setting Up the Prerequisite Products.
+For information on the version numbers for the compiler tools and libraries, see Installing Prerequisite Products (GPU Coder).
+For information on setting up the environment variables on the host development computer, see Setting Up the Prerequisite Products (GPU Coder).